muhsin86/DT173G/README.md

 # DT173G

-## This is my first laboration in my webbdesign program 2019.
+## This is my first lab in my web development lll 2019.

+## Github and version control

 I created an acount in github website and published in my first lab 1 in web development lll.